-It's not too much of a stretch to assume we live in the strangest era ever.
-After all, we have Donald Trump and his antics captivating us every day.
-But there are plenty of strange stories about early Americans too.
+It's not too much of a stretch to assume we live in a strange time, but there are plenty of strange stories about early Americans too.
 From sad tales of intolerance to clownish buffoons, this is not your typical history lesson about colonial America.

 This list examines what it was like to live in colonial America, from the weird political landscape to the difficulties of not fitting in the (very stringent) mold.
-You may not have heard these weird stories about colonial Americans before, but you won't soon forget them after reading this list.
+You may not have heard these weird stories about colonial life and American history, but you won't soon forget them.

 Timothy Dexter was born into a family of poor farmers in Massachusetts in the mid-1700s.
 Dexter, though, refused to accept his family's station in life and set out to become wealthy and well-respected.
 He started out as a leather craftsman but made his fortune by using new dollars to purchase heaps of Continentals, the pre-independence currency of the 13 colonies, for a fraction of pennies on the dollar.

 It was an insanely stupid bet that no one with any sense would have made, because Continentals had been discontinued and were no longer in use when he bought them.
-However, when America became independent,the government allowed Continentals to be traded in for 1% of their face value, which was way more than what Dexter paid for them.
-He made millions on a crazy irresponsible gamble.
+However, when America became independent, the government allowed Continentals to be traded in for 1% of their face value, which was way more than what Dexter paid for them.
+He made millions on a gamble.

 That allowed him to indulge his fantasies: he called himself a lord, pretended to be a philosopher, and commissioned 40 statues of himself that he placed around his estate.
 Meanwhile, his aristocratic neighbors gave him horrendous investment advice in an attempt to bankrupt him, but to no avail.
 He thought the wealthy elite would embrace him now that he had money, but they shunned him, as they still saw him as low-class.